-The scholarship includes a quarterly stipend applied as a credit to the student's account.
+The Scholarship includes a quarterly stipend applied as a credit to the student's account and no cash payments will be awarded to the student.
 Scholarship funds are set at the beginning of each fiscal year and are awarded on a continuing basis until funds for the fiscal year are depleted.
 Scholarship awards may not exceed 50% of tuition charged for the term.
 The scholarship is non-transferrable and non-substitutable and cannot be combined with any other program.
 The scholarship or program with the greatest benefit to the student will be applied.
 Applications may be requested from the Admissions Office.

-Eligibility: Applicants must meet entrance requirements for program of study.
-Applicants must be a US military service member or a dependent or spouse of a US military service member, and provide proof by submitting a copy of official military documentation prior to the start of the term.
-Documents include valid military ID card, Leave and Earnings Statement, DD214, etc. The scholarship may be renewed from quarter-to-quarter so long as the recipient remains enrolled, maintains satisfactory academic progress, and maintains a 2.50 cumulative grade point average.
+Eligibility: Applicants must meet entrance requirements for their program of study.
+Applicants must meet the eligibility requirements listed above and provide proof of eligibility by submitting a copy of official military documentation with their application.
+Proof of eligibility includes valid military identification card, Leave and Earnings Statement, DD214, Certificate of Eligibility.
+The scholarship may be renewed from quarter-to-quarter so long as the recipient continues to meet the eligibility requirements, remains enrolled, maintains satisfactory academic progress, and maintains a 2.50 cumulative grade point average.